wp-media/search-and-replace/README.md

 ####*Import SQL* tab
 Import a SQL file or a gzipped SQL file into your database here.
 This may delete or change existing tables in your database.
 Please backup your database before doing this!

-###Known Issues
-gz-support on *Import SQL* is still beta.
-If you get errors importing .gz-files, decompress them on your computer and upload the uncompressed SQL.

 ###License